High-five after a successful (and fun!) basic manners training session.

 - A lack of attention and responsiveness that’s got you frustrated—imagine instead a dog who responds to your requests every time, the first time you ask.

-- Your dog’s Canine Good Citizen title to impress landlords, help convince your boss to let Fido join you at work, or work toward becoming a therapy dog team.
+- Your dog’s Canine Good Citizen title will impress landlords and help convince your boss to let Fido join you at work, or work toward becoming a therapy dog team.

 Here’s how we work together